Sample Gift Plans

 Donor 1

 Bob and Mary are getting a little older and they find themselves thinking about the future a lot more than they used to.
-Not just their future and that of their children, but also the future of Lindner Center of HOPE, an organization they believed in and supported.
+Not just their future and that of their children, but also the future of Lindner Center of Hope, an organization they believed in and supported.
 They wanted to be sure that it will still be doing its job long after they're gone.
 So, they decided it was time to start making definite plans to help ensure their favorite charity's future as theyll as that of their family.

 They started gathering information right here, at this website.
-Then, they talked to their financial advisors and to the staff at Lindner Center of HOPE.
+Then, they talked to their financial advisors and to the staff at Lindner Center of Hope.
 They spent a rainy Sunday afternoon at home with a calculator, a legal pad, and a pile of mutual fund statements.

 After looking over the different gift plans available to them, they decided that a Charitable Gift Annuity was right for them.
 They were reassured that it would pay them income for the rest of their lives – in a fixed amount that they could depend on, and at a higher yield than their CDs or mutual funds were providing them.
 They liked the income tax deduction they could claim for setting up their Gift Annuity, and also the fact that part of their annuity income would come to them tax-free.

-Best of all, their Gift Annuity has allowed them to make a larger gift to Lindner Center of HOPE than they would ever have been able to make in an outright gift or through their estate.
+Best of all, their Gift Annuity has allowed them to make a larger gift to Lindner Center of Hope than they would ever have been able to make in an outright gift or through their estate.
 They're very satisfied with their decision!

 Gifts of Life Insurance